debanjanabiswas111-web/Retailsales_sql_p1/README.md

 GROUP BY category;
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Electronics' category.**:
+4. **Write an SQL query to find the average age of customers who purchased items from the 'Electronics' category.**:
 ```sql
 SELECT ROUND(AVG(age),2)
 FROM retail_sales_staging1
 WHERE category = 'Electronics'
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000.**:
+5. **Write an SQL query to find all transactions where the total_sale is greater than 1000.**:
 ```sql
 SELECT transactions_id
 FROM retail_sales_staging1
 WHERE total_sale>1000
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+6. **Write an SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:
 ```sql
 SELECT
 category, gender,